agarmu/theory-reading-group/README.md

 This is the webpage for the Summer 2025 Theory Reading Group at Purdue University.
-The purpose of this program is for a group of students to discuss topics in Theoretical CS (Algorithms, Computational Complexity, etc.) which are not covered in a typical undergraduate/first graduate course.

-[Prof. Kent Quanrud](https://kentquanrud.com/) is also chipping in to help
+The purpose of this group is for a group of students to discuss topics in Theoretical CS (Algorithms, Computational Complexity, etc.) which are not covered in a typical undergraduate/first graduate course.
+Though we are mostly student-run, [Prof. Kent Quanrud](https://kentquanrud.com/) is also helping out.

 ## Logistics